 A glowing, 5-paragraph review is great, but not every new customer will take the time to read it.
-A superior review features images and/or video of actual customers using a product.
-This robust review provides the twin benefit of providing a real-world context for the product, and helps a customer imagine what their life would be like with the product.
+A superior review features images and/or videos of actual customers using a product.
+This robust review provides the twin benefit of providing a real-world context for the product and helps a customer imagine what their life would be like with the product.
 It is important that reviews are from real customers and do not feature models or ‘staged’ content.
 Of course, it is okay to use those kinds of elements in the product description area.

 Again, the best way to encourage these ‘super’ reviews is to ask through follow-up or promotional emails.

-As the part one mentioned, the online customer is still one step removed from the product.
+As part one mentioned, the online customer is still one step removed from the product.
 Using advanced tech features in your app or website can close that gap and allow users to ‘try’ a product.
 Visual aids such as 3D models, close-up videos, and highly detailed writing can help customers imagine owning the product.

 Some companies even allow potential customers to physically try their product by shipping samples to them out for a trial period.
 Warby Parker’s Home Try-On program sends potential customers 5 pairs of glasses frames for them to try for 5 days.
 Getting a customer as close as possible to your product when they are considering a purchase is a powerful incentive.

 In conclusion, the more personalized you can make the online shopping experience, the better.
 Think about what influences you when considering a purchase, and apply that to your own marketing strategy.
 The results can be powerful.
-At DotcomWeavers, we create customized, highly personal shopping environments for our clients so their customers can get as close to the products as possible.
+At DotcomWeavers, we create customized, highly personalized shopping environments for our clients so their customers can get as close to the products as possible.

 For more information about how we can connect customers to your products in meaningful, actionable ways, please contact us today.